Missed approach: Flying

 The missed approach procedure normally includes an initial heading or track to follow, and altitude to climb to, typically followed by holding instructions at a nearby navigation fix.
 The pilot is expected to inform ATC by radio of the initiation of the missed approach as soon as possible.
 ATC may simply acknowledge the missed approach call or modify the missed approach instructions, for example, with vectors to another fix.
 ATC may subsequently clear the flight for another approach at the same airport or clear it to an alternative airport, depending on the pilot's intentions as well as fuel, weather and traffic considerations.

+Alternate missed approach

+When a ground-based NAVAID used in an missed approach procedure is out of service, instead of having the entire instrument approach procedure unusable, an alternate missed approach procedure may be used.
+Such alternate procedure may use NAVAIDs not used in the approach procedure or the primary missed approach.
+To avoid confusion, the alternate procedure are not published on the procedure chart, though the missed approach holding pattern is still charted.